microsoft/CLRInstrumentationEngine/CONTRIBUTING.md

 ## Branches

-Active development is happening in `develop` branch.
+Active development is happening in `main` branch.

-Last released version is in `main` branch.
+Last released version is in `release` branch.

 ## Submitting your Pull Request:

 - Build solution in both `Release` and `Debug` configurations (see *Building locally* section)
-- Create a Pull Request against the `develop` branch and add clrieowners@microsoft.com as a reviewer
+- Create a Pull Request against the `main` branch and add clrieowners@microsoft.com as a reviewer

 ## Instrumentation Engine Api Changes